 Fly Agaric Mushroom (Amanita muscaria) is that large white-gilled, white-spotted, usually red mushroom, commonly depicted in popular culture, including children’s fairy tales such as Alice in Wonderland and The Smurfs.

-The universality of this mushroom is reflected in the its various names in different languages, including French, Japanese, Irish, Hungarian, Welsh, Norwegian, Danish, Swedish, Polish, Chinese, Celtic, Estonian, Finnish, Slovenian, Russian, Latvian, Lithuanian, Catalan, Spanish, Italian, Afghanistan, Dutch, and others.
+The universality of this mushroom is reflected in its various names in different languages, including French, Japanese, Irish, Hungarian, Welsh, Norwegian, Danish, Swedish, Polish, Chinese, Celtic, Estonian, Finnish, Slovenian, Russian, Latvian, Lithuanian, Catalan, Spanish, Italian, Afghanistan, Dutch, and others.

 Traditional Uses of Amanita muscaria